chris-j-akers/OneDriveTokenHandler/README.md

 ## First time Usage

 The first time you call `get_token()` a browser will open and present the Office 365 login screen.
-Please logon as usual and accept the permissions of the application.
+Users should logon as usual and accept the permissions of the application.
 Subsequent calls should not need to re-authenticate, they should use the refresh token stored in the database.

 If the refresh token expires (currently 90-days without usage) or is deleted then authentication will be required again.